cjen07/social_network/README.md

 Goal in short term

+  * private chat using phoenix presense: chat button and chat panel
   * gif instuctions in this readme and online example
-  * online private chat using phoenix presense
-  * online user mark, private chat button and chat panel

 Goal in long term